cdgriffith/FastFlix/README.md

 If something sounds wrong in your language, please open an issue with which line in [the language file](https://github.com/cdgriffith/FastFlix/blob/master/fastflix/data/languages.yaml) needs fixed!

-Special thanks to [leonardyan](https://github.com/leonardyan) for numerous Chinese corrections!
+Special thanks to [leonardyan](https://github.com/leonardyan) for numerous Chinese corrections and [Ta0ba0](https://github.com/Ta0ba0) for the Russian fixes!

 # License